cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 More commonly, documentation strings communicate the purpose and usage of a module, class, or function to other developers reading your code.
-As we shall see later in this chapter, they can also be used to generate API documentation.
+As we shall see at the end of this chapter, they can also be used to generate API documentation.

 Document your entire package by adding a docstring to the top of `__init__.py`: